Jamie Lowther-Pinkerton: Career

-Lowther-Pinkerton was appointed Member of the Royal Victorian Order (MVO) for his service as Equerry to The Queen Mother in 1986, Member of the Order of the British Empire (MBE) in 1990 for service with the special forces in Colombia, and Lieutenant of the Royal Victorian Order (LVO) in the 2013 New Year Honours.
+Lowther-Pinkerton was appointed Member of the Royal Victorian Order (MVO) for his service as Equerry to the Queen Mother in 1986, Member of the Order of the British Empire (MBE) in 1990 for service with the special forces in Colombia, and Lieutenant of the Royal Victorian Order (LVO) in the 2013 New Year Honours.
 Until 2021, Lowther-Pinkerton served as a trustee for the veteran support and archaeology charity Waterloo Uncovered, which conducts excavations at the site of the Battle of Waterloo with veterans and serving personnel.

 Personal life

-Lowther-Pinkerton is married to Susannah Lowther-Pinkerton (born Susannah Lucy Richards), and has four children.
-The family lives in Suffolk.
-His ten-year-old son William was one of the pageboys at the wedding of Prince William and Catherine Middleton in April 2011.
+Lowther-Pinkerton is married to Susannah Richards and has four children.